Ministry of Defence (Iraq): History

-Minister of Defence
+Minister of defence

 The position of Minister of Defence became vacant in the previous Iraqi cabinet, approved on 21 December 2010.
 While it was vacant, Prime Minister Nouri al-Maliki served as the acting defence minister.
 Saadoun al-Dulaimi later served as Minister of Defence from 2011 to 2014.
 Khaled al-Obaidi served as defence minister in the Iraqi cabinet of Prime Minister Haider al-Abadi.
-Juma Inad served as defense minister from May 2020 to October of 2022 under the caretaker government of Mustafa al-Kadhimi.
-Thabet Muhammad Al-Abasi serves as the current minister of defense as of 2022.
+Juma Inad served as defence minister from May 2020 to October of 2022 under the caretaker government of Mustafa al-Kadhimi.
+Thabit al-Abassi serves as the current minister of defence as of 2022.

 The previous Minister of Defence, Lieutenant General Abd al-Qadr Muhammed Jassim al-Obaidi, is a Sunni career military officer and political independent.
 He had limited experience and faced a number of hurdles impeding his effective governance.
-Some of the major problems included inheriting a staff that is notorious for favorism, corruption, and deeply divided along sectarian and ethnic lines.
+Some of the major problems included inheriting a staff that is notorious for favouritism, corruption, and deeply divided along sectarian and ethnic lines.
 He was a rival of the former Minister of the Interior Jawad al-Bolani, National Security Advisor Muwafaq al-Rubai, and Minister of Staff for National Security Affairs Shirwan al-Waili.
 He has been criticized for not being able to stand up to the Badr Organization and Mehdi Army members which dominate his own party.
 In addition, as a Sunni he faced inherent challenges working within a Shiite-dominated government.

 On 19 September 2005, The Independent reported that approximately one billion US dollars have been stolen by top ranking officials from the Ministry of Defence including Hazim al-Shaalan and Ziyad Cattan.

 Previous defence ministers under Saddam Hussein's regime included Ali Hassan al-Majid ('Chemical Ali').
-Iraq's first minister of defence was Jafar al-Askari (1920-1922).
+Iraq's first minister of defence was Jafar al-Askari (1920–1922).